 |.NET||Use any of the available options to name your .NET app.|

-To change the app's alias in the New Relic user interface, or to change the app's name in the config file, see:
+To change the alias for your application's name in the New Relic user interface: